angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 You may find yourself in a scenario where you have a card in hand that is considered *dead* outside of the combo turn.
 Thankfully, BS allows you to take it out of your hand and replace it into the pile.
 Let us consider the example above.
-It may be the opponent has a card like Scavenging Ooze out and you you need utitlise LED to generate mana but don't want to discard your one Oracle to have it *eaten* by the Ooze.
+It may be the opponent has a card like Scavenging Ooze out and you need to utilize LED to generate mana but don't want to discard your one Oracle to have it *eaten* by the Ooze.
 We cannot use Predict here as we would need to mill the Oracle to do so effectively.